Thursday's gossip column

 Liverpool are considering a move for Serbia striker Dusan Vlahovic as the 21-year-old's contract talks have collapsed at Fiorentina.
 (Mirror)

 Arsenal remain eager to sign Club Bruges forward Noa Lang, 22, with AC Milan also interested.
-(Calciomercato, via TEAMtalk)
+(Calciomercato, via TeamTalk)

+Manchester United may need to sell Nemanja Matic, 33, or Donny van de Beek, 24, to sign West Ham's 22-year-old midfielder Declan Rice.
+(Express)

 Borussia Dortmund are determined to keep Norwegian striker Erling Braut Haaland, 21, at the club until 2023.
 (Sport Bild - in German)

-Tottenham and England midfielder Harry Winks, 25, wants to make a loan move away from the club in January and is willing to go abroad.
-(Times - subscription required)
+Juventus are ready to listen to offers for their 30-year-old Welsh midfielder Aaron Ramsey.
+(Mail)

-France star Kylian Mbappe's long-term future could still lie with Paris St-Germain after the 22-year-old's mother admitted talks with the French champions over a new contract are going well.
+France star Kylian Mbappe's long-term future could still lie with Paris St-Germain after the 22-year-old's mother said talks with the French champions over a new contract are going well.
 (RMC via AS)

 Barcelona will make France defender Samuel Umtiti available this January.
 The 27-year-old has not played a single minute of La Liga action this season.
 (Sport - in Spanish)

+Rivals AC Milan and Inter Milan are going head-to-head over River Plate's 21-year-old Argentine forward Julian Alvarez.
+(CalcioMercato)

-The 9.5m Manchester United shares put up on the New York Stock Exchange by the Glazer family were worth £15.7m more due to 36-year-old Portugal forward Cristiano Ronaldo's return to the club.
+The 9.
+5 million Manchester United shares put up on the New York Stock Exchange by the Glazer family were worth £15.7m more because of 36-year-old Portugal forward Cristiano Ronaldo's return to the club.
 (Mail)

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment